 Ever had a file mysteriously vanish?
 Or a folder that just refuses to be deleted?

 Chances are, it has attributes that are messing with you — and Windows won’t always say why.
-That’s where the attrib
+That’s where the attrib command comes in.

 This old-school utility lets you view and change file/folder attributes directly from the command line — no right-clicking required.